Kajberunik

 Kajberunik (Armenian: Քաջբերունիք, Աղիովիտ, English: Aghiovit, Qajberuniq, Kajberunik, Russian: Каджберуник) was a historical Armenian canton (Armenian: գավառ / gavar) on a northern shore of Lake Van – located in the eastern Turuberan province, which became known as the Kajberuni princely family's territory.
-The canton is also known as Arjesh or Arjisho country forenames, which included Irishat and Ororan (Archesh) rivers.
+The canton is also known as Arjesh or Arjisho country forenames, which included the Irishat and Ororan (Archesh) rivers.
+It was ruled by the family Gnuni from 300–800 AD.

 History

 5th century

-Kajberunik was part of the Arshakuni Kingdom until its fall in the year 428 AD and was known as a resting area for the younger members of the royal family.
-Kajberuniq was later integrated in Turuberan Province under the Greater Armenian Kingdom of Bagratuni.
+Kajberunik was part of the Arshakuni Kingdom until its fall in the year 428 AD.
+It was known as a resting area for the younger members of the royal family.
+Kajberuniq was later integrated into Turuberan Province under the Greater Armenian Kingdom of Bagratuni.
 The Kajberuni princely family contributed arms and warriors in the Battle of Avarayr against the Persians in 451 AD under the leadership of Nerseh Kajberuni – who was killed during the battle along with seven other members of the family.

 7th century

-Kajberunik canton was ultimately conquered by the caliphate (in the 9th century the province was integrated into the Kaysik's empire), following an entry into the Kingdom of Vaspurakan.
+The Kajberunik canton was ultimately conquered by the caliphate (in the 9th century the province was integrated into the Kaysik's empire), following an entry into the Kingdom of Vaspurakan.
 The canton eventually fell under the Byzantine Empire's rule in the year 1021 AD.

 9th century

-Kajberunik was overrun by the Seljuk Turks.
+Kajberunik was taken over by the Kaysites and later overrun by the Seljuk Turks.
 Later in the succession, the province was conquered by the Shah Armenns, the Eyubyannere, and the Mongols.
-In 850 Grigor Kajberuni joined forces of Bagrat II Bagratuniin his failed rebellion against the Abbasid caliph.
+In 850, Grigor Kajberuni joined the forces of Bagrat II Bagratuniin his failed rebellion against the Abbasid caliph.

 16th–17th centuries

 Kajberuniq was affected by the Turkish-Persian war.
-In the beginning of the 17th century, the Persian Shah Abbas Ist relocated thousands of Armenians from Kajberuniq into Persia.
-Under the conventions of Amasia (1555 AD) and Kasre-Shirin (1639 AD) the control over Kajberuniq province was transferred over to the Ottoman Empire, which became known as the Arjesh province of Van.
+At the beginning of the 17th century, the Persian Shah Abbas 1st relocated thousands of Armenians from Kajberuniq into Persia.
+Under the conventions of Amasia (1555 AD) and Kasre-Shirin (1639 AD), control over the Kajberuniq province was transferred over to the Ottoman Empire, which became known as the Arjesh province of Van.